 The Dark Side of Dubai (Is it Worth Visiting?)

-What’s the first things that comes to mind when you think of Dubai?
+What’s the first thing that comes to mind when you think of Dubai?
 Perhaps its sparkly skyscrapers that reach dizzying heights, flashy supercars driven by millionaires, and vast air-conditioned shopping malls that cater to your every taste and needs.

 Though neighboring Abu Dhabi is the capital of the UAE, Dubai is the largest city in the country, as well as the most visited and more socially accommodating to Western standards.